Protecting and Preparing Your Fence for Winter

 Harsh weather conditions are a part of life in the Colorado High Country.
 The things we love about winter – excessive snow and magical ski conditions – can wreak havoc on your fence.
 And wood fences aren’t the only kind that fall victim to the ice, wind and cold; fences of all materials are subject to winter damage and must be properly maintained and protected to ensure their life throughout the upcoming season and years to come.

-Though we still have at least (hopefully) another month of teeshirt weather, winter tends to make a much earlier debut in Summit County than in lower altitude locations.
-While we hope you enjoy the next several weeks of boats, beers and barbecues, don’t make the mistake of letting basic fence maintenance pass you by before it’s too late.
+Winter tends to make a much earlier debut in Summit County than in lower altitudes.
+While we hope you enjoy a couple more weeks of boats, beers, and barbecues, don’t make the mistake of letting basic fence maintenance pass you by before it’s too late.
 Make sure your iron, wood or vinyl fencing is ready by the time Ullr decides to bless us with the fluffy white stuff!

 Take an afternoon this fall to walk the perimeter of your fence and careful inspect it for soft areas or termite holes.
 These are damaged areas that will only grow worse as the months proceed.
 Fill in any holes or weak spots with patches and replace boards that exhibit extensive damage.
 Because we reside in a dry climate with temperamental weather, you might also discover long vertical cracks in posts or boards.
 You will definitely want to have these sections replaced as the upcoming cold weather tends to warp wood.